 - Preheat oven to 400°F. Generously spray a 12-cup muffin pan with cooking spray and set aside.

 - Rinse blueberries and take care to pat them as dry as you can.
-Add them to a bowl and sprinkle flour over top, tossing them several times to evenly coat.
-(I used about 1 1/2 teaspoons).
+Add them to a bowl and sprinkle 1 1/2 teaspoons of flour over top, tossing them several times to evenly coat.
 Set aside.

 - Add melted butter, milk, eggs, and vanilla extract to a medium mixing bowl and whisk until smooth.